BAMresearch/Trinamic_TMCL_IOC/README.md

-  v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move.
-  - write configuration to state file.
+  v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move. m write configuration to state file. this needs some extra work to make the output a bit more useful.
   - fix IOC crash when board does not respond (temporarily) to communication - is a PyTrinamics RuntimeError... not sure how.
   - check that the board retains settings when powered off -> it doesn't.
   - At the moment it's not doing an EPICS-to-axis_parameter sync.
 Not sure if needed.